A TYPICAL SCENARIO:

 One of the many interesting things about the brain is that the cells that we are born with are all that we ever get to work or play with.

-Actually, a newborn has more brain cells than a fully matured adult!
+Actually, a newborn has more brain cells than a fully mature adult!

 The brain does not reproduce itself.
 And, as we age, the brain we were born with gradually shrinks.